-The ultimate guide to ETF creation and redemption process
+ETF creation and redemption process

 The key to understanding any concept is the often-neglected details.
-Thus, knowing ETF creation and redemption process becomes of paramount importance.
+Thus, knowing the ETF creation and redemption process becomes of paramount importance.

 Let’s have a look at the ETF creation and redemption process